Open-Vocabulary Multi-Label Classification via Multi-Modal Knowledge Transfer: Related Works

 \subsection{Multi-Label Zero-Shot Learning}

 The goal of standard multi-label classification task is to predict a set of labels in an image.
 A vanilla approach is to train a binary classifier for each label present in the training dataset without considering the dependence among the labels~\cite{tsoumakas2007multi, read2011classifier}.
 To capture the label correlation, structure learning~\cite{gong2014deep,Wang_2016_CVPR,Zhu_2017_CVPR,Wang_2017_ICCV} and graph methods~\cite{Li_2016_CVPR,Lee_2018_CVPR,Chen_2019_CVPR} are introduced in this task.
 Recently, vision transformer based methods have received much attention due to the powerful ability of capturing the global dependency~\cite{lanchantin2021general,liu2021query2label,cheng2021mltr}.
-Although these methods have achieved promising results in multi-label classification, these methods cannot handle unseen labels, thus limiting their real applications.
+Although these methods have achieved promising results in multi-label classification, they cannot handle unseen labels, thus limiting their real applications.
 To identify the unseen labels, zero-shot learning (ZSL) usually utilizes semantic information like attributes or word embeddings\cite{mikolov2013distributed,Xian_2017_CVPR}.
 In particular, Lampert \etal~\cite{5206594} proposed two attribute-based paradigms with direct attribute prediction (DAP) and indirect attribute prediction (IAP).
-The former aims to learn multiple intermediate attribute classifiers~\cite{6571196}, while the latter uses seen class proportions for prediction~\cite{Zhang_2015_ICCV}.
-While they can generalize to single unseen labels well, they cannot handle multiple unseen labels in an image.
+The former aims to learn multiple attribute classifiers~\cite{6571196}, while the latter uses seen class proportions for prediction~\cite{Zhang_2015_ICCV}.
+While they can recognize to single unseen label, they cannot handle multi-label problem.